 Subject course numbers in parentheses at the end of the course description represent the course equivalent in the Texas Common Course Numbering system.

 1101 Introduction to Agricultural and Natural Resource Management (1-0) Seminar course designed to introduce students to faculty, facilities, and programs in ANRS and introduce students to study skills essential to a successful career.
 Offered fall and spring.

-1401 General Animal Science (3-2) An introductory survey course.
+1419 Into to Animal Science (3-2) An introductory survey course.
 Farm animals as a source of food, clothing, labor; the place of livestock in farming; the place of the United States and Texas in the livestock industry; heredity; the basics for improvement; selecting and judging and its importance; the place and advantage of each type of livestock showing classification; and classification of the breeds and market types of horses, beef cattle, hogs, sheep and goats.
 Offered fall and spring.
 (AGRI 1419)

 1402 Agronomy (3-2) An introductory survey course which studies the importance and value of crops, their classification, identification and production methods.
 Special emphasis will be placed upon production methods, employment of natural and insecticide pest management and protection of the environment.
 The uses of forage and pasture crops will also be discussed.
 (AGRI 1407)

 1403 Clinical Assistance (3-2) An introduction into the principles of restraining domestic animals.
 This will involve the function, principles and use of certain mechanized restraint equipment as well as the use of common knots, halters and other restraint items.
 Introduction into injection and inhalation anesthesia.
 Small animal kennel and cage management.
 Offered fall only.